Skip to content

 What is a pendulum effect?

 The pendulum effect is a potential hazard resulting from lateral movement or swing during a slip or fall.
-Appropriate positioning of single anchorage, diversionary anchors or the horizontal lifelines can reduce the risk of a pendulum effect in the event of a fall.
+Appropriate positioning of single anchorage, diversionary anchors or horizontal lifelines can reduce the risk of a pendulum effect in the event of a fall.

-What is a rope access systems?
+What is a rope access system?
 A rope access system commonly employs a working line and a safety line.
 The working line, on which the operator is suspended under tension during ascent and descent, is the primary means of access.
 Depending on the mass of the operator, the anchor is subject to a continual force of 1-2kN, which should be applied in a static manner.

 What is a fall arrest system?
 A fall arrest system is designed to support and hold a person in the event of a fall.
-It is not a work positioning system as they are not designed to support a person while working.
+It is not a work positioning system, as they are not designed to support a person while working.

 What is a work positioning system?
 Work positioning systems enable a person to work supported in a harness under tension in a way that a fall is prevented.
 Generally the arrangement allows for the worker to maintain a stable position and to work hands-free while completing a task.